• Skip to primary navigation

 How To Paint Wicker Furniture With a Brush

-Ever since we finished installing our hardwood floors I have been analyzing all my furniture.
+Ever since we finished installing our hardwoods floors I have been analyzing all my furniture.
 For some reason, I never realized how much dark stuff we really had.
 I had light colored carpet so I was fine in my mind.

 In the living room, there lived a dark green sofa, dark brown leather chair and ottoman, and dark TV stand.
 In the den, there sits a dark brown leather sofa, dark brown wicker chair, black TV cabinet, black bookcase.